What Does Revelation 16:13 Mean?

 The False Prophet

-A deceptive religious leader who performs miracles to lead people away from God and support the beast's authority.
+A religious leader who performs miracles to deceive people into following the beast and rejecting true worship.